-YWCA Canberra’s Great Ydeas Small Grants Program provides funds to local women and girls to pursue a professional development opportunity, pilot a project, kick-start a business idea, or address a need in the community.
-Applicants must be a member of YWCA Canberra to apply.
+YWCA Canberra’s Great Ydeas Small Grants Program provides funds to local women, including female identifying and non-binary people and girls, to pursue a professional development opportunity, pilot a project, kick-start a business idea, or address a need in the community.

-The program was launched in 2010 in celebration of the organisation’s 80th anniversary.
-Since then, more than 40 women have received grants of up to $2000 each.
-In the past, Great Ydeas grants have been used to fund education or training opportunities, launch social enterprises or community-based projects, seed funding for small business establishment, or professional development opportunities.
+The program was launched in 2010 in celebration of YWCA Canberra’s 80th anniversary.
+Since then, more than 50 women have received grants of up to $2000 each.
+In the past, Great Ydeas grants have been used to fund education or training opportunities, launch social enterprises or community-based projects, seed funding for small business establishment or professional development opportunities.
 Priority is given to projects that empower women in our local community, and that have the potential to grow beyond the initial funding provided.
-You can read more about past Great Ydeas recipients, and the types of projects previously supported here.

 The Microsoft Great Ydeas STEAM start-up grant will provide seed funding of up to $2,000 to a woman entrepreneur and/or small business owner of any age, in the science, technology, engineering, arts and mathematics arena.

 Through their involvement with ANU Women in Leadership, Alex and her team will use this grant to facilitate a whole-day workshop for women-identifying university students to develop skills and competencies using a range of digital software, in order to further prepare them to enter the workforce, and increase their future employability.